MolSSI/QCSchema/DesignMotivations.md

 #### Scripter
 Role: I run workflows that require passing information back and forth between several programs
  - I want standardized output from the programs, so that I don't have to write separate parsers for each one
+ - I want a flexible, self-describing format that can include many types of chemical information, so that I can pass data between programs with different data requirements

 ## Personas